Jonathan Addleton (BSJ79), 2017 Medill Hall of Achievement Inductee

 R. Bruce Dold (BSJ77, MSJ78), 2017 Medill Hall of Achievement Inductee

-Medill will induct six alumni into its Hall of Achievement at a ceremony May 18.
+Medill inducted six alumni into its Hall of Achievement at a ceremony May 18.

 Honorees include two Pulitzer Prize-winners, a U.S. ambassador, the executive editor of NPR, a top marketing executive and the creator of the hit television shows “Girlfriends,” “The Game” and “Being Mary Jane.”

 “These alumni truly represent the best of Medill,” said Dean Bradley J. Hamm, “They have distinguished themselves in their fields and are a credit to their alma mater.
 We are proud to recognize their outstanding achievements.”